kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 Then, two policemen appear down the street.
 I pack my things, ready the bear spray its bag and head toward the station.
 Just as I'm about the reach the door, the two officers sprint past me, jump into their car, flip on the siren, and race off to deal with something clearly more urgent than a confused foreigner holding a can of bear spray.

-In Japan, manufacturers describe discharging contents either outdoors, or underwater in a bucket if that's not possible.
+In Japan, manufacturers recommend discharging contents either outdoors, or underwater in a bucket if that's not possible.
 Not really feasible from a hotel room.
 A problem for another day<sup>1</sup>.

 ## Day 5: Shingu to Nachisan
 <span class="subtitle">The final ascent, and a timeless fall</span>